 Urgency recommendation: Mild

-Neither Johnson nor Herbert is a very efficient runner at this stage, but the Bears’ offense is humming, and there would be room for opportunity should the dual-threat Swift get injured.
+Johnson is not a very efficient runner at this stage, but the Bears’ offense is starting to hum, and there would be room for opportunity should the dual-threat Swift get injured.

 Cincinnati Bengals